jackrschumacher2/UAH-Notes/pages/Chapter 20- A Manager's Guide to the Internet and Telecommunications.md

 		- Google believes that ISPs should not be entitled to control activity online
 		- ISPs could restrict content (ex: Comcast restricting content streamed)
 		- A continuing US policy discussion over the last several years
+- # To Infinity and Beyond: SpaceX Starlink and the Awesome Power Wielded by Elon Musk's Firms
+	- Many firms have failed at the promise of creating global broadband -